 No, we all don’t have super strength with the ability to swing from webs while pre-sensing incoming danger, however we do have the ability to make decisions and try to do our best given certain circumstances.
 We always have a choice.
 (A common theme of Spidey’s as well.)

 It’s a selflessness Spidey learned the hard way with the death of his Uncle Ben – who shared the infamous advice with Peter before his passing.
-Fun Fact: The line didn’t really originate with Ben’s character, but was actually a narrative script in the last panel of Amazing Fantasy #15 (see above), which was Spidey’s first ever comic book appearence.
+Fun Fact: The line didn’t really originate with Ben’s character, but was actually a narrative script in the last panel of Amazing Fantasy #15 (see above), which was Spidey’s first-ever comic book appearance.

 I would wager dollars to donuts that most of us would daydream of the cool things we could do with powers like super-speed, super-strength and flight.
 All of which pose the question, how many of us would actually use those powers for the greater good?
 That is in contrast to, let’s say, using the power of invisibility to catch a quick peek inside the Sport’s Illustrated Swimsuit edition changing room?
 (Why are you looking at me like that?)